 The nomination committee shall identify and recommend to the board of directors candidates suitable for the directorship, with a view to proposing their candidacy to the general meeting.
-In the determination of the potential candidates, the nomination committee assesses notably, the balance of knowledges, skills, professional experience, expertise, nationality, propriety, age and independence with regards to the activity of the Company.
+In the determination of the potential candidates, the nomination committee assesses the profiles considering notably their knowledge, skills, professional experience, expertise, nationality, propriety, age and independence with regards to the activity of the Company.